hashicorp/vagrant/website/docs/source/v2/push/atlas.html.md

   the same directory as the Vagrantfile, but you can specify this if you have a `src` folder or `bin` folder or some other folder you want to upload.

-- `vsc` - If set to true, Vagrant will automatically use VCS data to determine the files to upload.
+- `vcs` - If set to true, Vagrant will automatically use VCS data to determine the files to upload.
 Uncommitted changes will not be deployed.